An activatable self-amplifying ROS nanoplatform for augmented Cerenkov radiation-induced photodynamic therapy

 Abstract

-Cerenkov radiation induced photodynamic therapy (CR-PDT) offers a promising approach to overcome the dependency on external light sources and associated tissue penetration limitations.
+Cerenkov radiation-induced photodynamic therapy (CR-PDT) offers a promising approach for overcoming the dependency on external light sources and associated tissue penetration limitations.
 However, the therapeutic efficacy of CR-PDT is constrained by tumor hypoxia and the intrinsically short half-life and limited diffusion distance of reactive oxygen species (ROS).
-Herein, we propose a tumor acidity-triggered, mitochondria-targeted CR-PDT strategy to amplify the ROS generation for enhanced therapeutic efficacy.
-The mitochondria-targeted photosensitizers (TTCPP) are encapsulated within amphiphilic polymers, functionalized with acidity-responsive moiety and 131I labeling group, forming 131I-TTCPP nanoparticles (131I-TTCPP NPs).
+Herein, we propose a tumor acidity-triggered, mitochondria-targeted CR-PDT strategy to amplify ROS generation for enhanced therapeutic efficacy.
+The mitochondria-targeted photosensitizer (TTCPP) is encapsulated within amphiphilic polymers functionalized with an acidity-responsive moiety and a 131I labeling group, forming 131I-TTCPP nanoparticles (131I-TTCPP NPs).
 Under physiological conditions, 131I-TTCPP NPs exhibit minimal phototoxicity due to aggregation-caused quenching (ACQ).
 Upon encountering the acidic tumor microenvironment, 131I-TTCPP NPs disintegrate, restoring the photodynamic activity of TTCPP.
-Compared to non-targeted photosensitizers TCPP, the released mitochondria-targeted TTCPP effectively localizes to mitochondria and undergoes self-activation by 131I, generating significantly higher levels of ROS, which results in more severe mitochondrial dysfunction and enhanced apoptosis.
-Our findings demonstrate that coupling mitochondria targeting with self-activated CR-PDT provides a more effective and safer option for cancer treatment.
+Compared to the non-targeted photosensitizer TCPP, the released mitochondria-targeted TTCPP effectively localizes to mitochondria and undergoes self-activation by 131I, generating significantly higher levels of ROS, which results in more severe mitochondrial dysfunction and enhanced apoptosis.
+Our findings demonstrate that coupling mitochondrion targeting with self-activated CR-PDT provides a more effective and safer option for cancer treatment.